eldriclim/main/collated/main/eldriclim.md

     }

     /**
-     * Takes in a list of members and output their names in readable form *
+     * Returns a String representation of a list of members's name.
+     *
-     * @param members
+     * @param members a list of members
-     * @return a String with members name separated by commas */ public static String toStringMembers(ArrayList<ReadOnlyPerson> members) {
+     * @return String with members name separated by commas */ public static String toStringMembers(ArrayList<ReadOnlyPerson> members) {
         if (members.isEmpty()) {